samwhindleton/wdiroutcomes/roadmap/week03/readme.md

 Create Your Draft Brand Statement and have 3 classmates peer review it.

-Reach out to 3 Data Science professionals to set up 1:1 informational meetings or phone calls to learn more about their role/company
+Reach out to 3 Data Science professionals to set up 1:1 informational meetings or phone calls to learn more about their role/company.
+Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.

-Submit your Homework Here.

 ## Further Reading/Resources: